LukeShortCloud/rootpages/src/openstack.rst

 for the project and user.
 This way the commands can automatically authenticate.

--  Add the credentials to a text file This is generally ends with the ".sh" extension to signify it's a shell file.
+-  Add the credentials to a text file.
+Use the ".sh" extension to signify it's a shell script.
 A few default variables are filled in below.
 -  Keystone v2.0

    .. code-block:: sh